School corporal punishment in the United States

-Corporal punishment, sometimes referred to as "physical punishment" or "physical discipline", has been defined as the use of physical force, no matter how light, to cause deliberate bodily pain or discomfort in response to some undesired behavior.
+Corporal punishment, sometimes referred to as "physical punishment" or "physical discipline", has been defined as the use of physical force, no matter how light, to cause deliberate bodily pain or discomfort in response to undesired behavior.
 In schools in the United States, corporal punishment takes the form of a school teacher or administrator striking a student's buttocks with a wooden paddle (often called "spanking" or "paddling").

 The practice was held constitutional in the 1977 Supreme Court case Ingraham v.
-Wright, where the Court held that the "cruel and unusual punishments" clause of the Eighth Amendment did not apply to disciplinary corporal punishment in public schools, being restricted to the treatment of prisoners convicted of a crime.
+Wright, where the Court held that the "cruel and unusual punishments" clause of the Eighth Amendment to the United States Constitution did not apply to disciplinary corporal punishment in public schools, being restricted to the treatment of prisoners convicted of a crime.
 In the years since, a number of U.S. states have banned corporal punishment in public schools.
-The most recent state to outlaw it was New Mexico in 2011, and the latest de facto statewide ban was in North Carolina in 2018, when the last school district in the state that had not yet banned it did so.
+The most recent state to outlaw it was Idaho in 2023, and the latest de facto statewide ban was in Kentucky on November 2, 2023, when the last school district in the state that had not yet banned it did so.

 In 2014, a student was struck in a U.S. public school an average of once every 30 seconds.

-As of 2023, corporal punishment is still legal in private schools in every U.S. state except New Jersey and Iowa, legal in public schools in 19 states, and practiced in 15 of the states..
+As of 2024, corporal punishment is still legal in private schools in every U.S. state except Illinois, Iowa, Maryland, New Jersey and New York, legal in public schools in 17 states, and practiced in 12 of the states..

-Corporal punishment in school has been outlawed in Canada, the European Union and other European countries, and New Zealand, which makes the United States one of three developed countries where corporal punishment in school is still allowed, alongside Australia and Singapore; the state of Queensland is the only jurisdiction in Australia where school corporal punishment is still technically legal.
+Corporal punishment in school has been outlawed in Canada, Australia, New Zealand, Japan, South Korea, Israel, and most developed countries in Europe, which makes the United States one of only two developed countries where corporal punishment in school is still allowed, the other being Singapore.
 The practice is banned in 128 countries.

+The USA has signed but not ratified the UN Convention on the Rights of the Child.
+In ratifying the International Covenant on Civil and Political Rights, the US entered a reservation stating that “the United States considers itself bound by Article 7 to the extent that ‘cruel, inhuman or degrading treatment or punishment’ means the cruel and unusual treatment or punishment prohibited by the Fifth, Eighth, and/or Fourteenth Amendments to the Constitution of the United States”.